Conformal Policy Control: Experiments

 \subsection{Factual Medical Question-Answering}

 \textbf{Setup:} We evaluate CRC methods on the MedLFQA dataset \citep{jeong2024olaph}, which aggregates medical question-answering benchmarks.
 We use the dataset of \citet{cherian2024large}, which contains GPT-3.5-Turbo responses, atomic subclaims extracted via GPT-4o, and factuality annotations obtained by checking each subclaim against reference answers.
 Given a confidence score $p(C_{ij} \mid X_i)$ for each subclaim, we filter claims below a threshold $\tau$ and measure the false discovery rate (FDR), the fraction of retained claims that are false, as our loss.
 We measure recall, the fraction of total true claims retained, as our utility metric.
-Unlike the binary loss used by \citet{mohri2024language} and \citet{cherian2024large}, FDR is non-monotonic in $\tau$, making it a natural test case for gCRC.
-We compare gCRC against monotonized-losses CRC and Learn Then Test (LTT) \citep{angelopoulos2021learn}.
+Unlike the binary loss used by \citet{mohri2024language} and \citet{cherian2024large}, FDR is non-monotonic in $\tau$, making it a natural test for gCRC.
+We compare gCRC against CRC applied to monotonized losses and Learn Then Test (LTT) \citep{angelopoulos2021learn}.
 See Appendix~\ref{app:medical_qa} for details.

 \textbf{Results:} Figure~\ref{fig:MedicalQA} shows FDR and recall across varying risk levels $\alpha$. gCRC controls FDR at or below the target level across all $\alpha$ values while achieving recall at least as high, or often significantly higher, than both the monotonized-losses CRC and LTT baselines.
-Relative to gCRC, the conservatism of LTT is due to its use of concentration inequalities for a high-probability guarantee, and that of monotized-losses CRC is a consequence of Jensen's inequality (monotizing losses is far more conservative than monotizing the empirical risk or average loss value).
+Relative to gCRC, LTT is conservative because it uses concentration inequalities to obtain a high-probability guarantee.
+Monotonized-loss CRC is conservative as a consequence of Jensen's inequality: monotonizing each loss is far more conservative than monotonizing the empirical risk.
 These results demonstrate that gCRC provides valid risk control for non-monotonic losses where standard CRC may not be valid, and empirically with higher power than baselines.